 Read related article: The Inside Scoop on How to Hire the Very Best In-House Counsel

-When the in-house counsel does sit down to do some semi-serious work – whether it is writing a memo, marking up a brief, or putting in some time in transaction-related documents – the law firm lawyers are always very quick to laud the in-house counsel and tell them how "brilliant" and outstanding their work was and run this up the chain to corporate management, if possible.
-As the in-house counsel is praised to upper management, they reciprocate by sending the law firm more and more work and creating even further inefficiencies and waste for the company they have been hired to protect and save money.
+When the in-house counsel does sit down to do some semi-serious work, whether it is writing a memo, marking up a brief, or putting in some time in transaction-related documents, the law firm lawyers are always very quick to laud the in-house counsel and tell him how "brilliant" and outstanding his work was and run this up the chain of command to corporate management, if possible.
+As the in-house counsel is praised to upper management, he reciprocates by sending the law firm more and more work and creating even further inefficiencies and waste for the company he has been hired to protect and save money for.

 Attorneys are hired all the time to go to work for companies to assist with projects that can last anywhere from several months to a few years.

-I am a recruiter, and as part of my job I speak with candidates all over the world that are seeking jobs.
-I cannot tell you how common it is for in-house attorneys to lose their jobs when the work dries up, or the company experiences financial problems.
+I am a recruiter, and as part of my job, I speak with candidates all over the world who are seeking jobs.
+It it common for in-house attorneys to lose their jobs when the work dries up or the company experiences financial problems.
 I would estimate that there are thousands of these attorneys in every decent-sized city in the United States.
 They become desperate for work after they lose their jobs and it becomes incredibly difficult for these attorneys to find any new job.

-When things slow down inside of companies, they generally will save money by getting rid of people that cost them money and fail to generate money.
+When things slow down inside of companies, they generally will save money by getting rid of people who cost them money and fail to generate it.

 Inside of a law firm, if an attorney is billing hours and generating enough to cover her salary and overhead, she is generally safe and will not lose her job.

 If an attorney has business of his own, he can always support himself, and if he has enough business and he can support a law firm as well, he will never lose his job.

 - See Don’t Be Dead Weight-Contribute More Than You Take for more information.